truj/midica/README.md

     - Channel Overview (showing current instrument and channel activity)
     - Channel Detail viewer (Note name and number, volume and tick, channel by channel)
     - Channel configuration (Volume, Mute and Solo configurable channel by channel)
-    - Quick reloading and reparsing of a loaded source file script
+    - Quick reloading and reparsing of a loaded MidicaPL script
-- **Soundcheck View** for testing how different instruments sound with the requested note, volume and length
+- **Soundfonts**
+    - Loading Soundfonts and using them for playback
+    - Analyzing Soundfont contents
+    - Test Soundfonts with the Soundcheck window
+- **Exporting MIDI sequences**
+    - As MIDI files
+    - As MidicaPL files (not yet implemented)
 - **Configuration** of
     - GUI language (currently English or German)
     - Note System - International (C,D,E,F,G,A,B), German (C,D,E,F,G,A,H), Italian (Do,Re,Mi,Fa,Sol,La,Si)